What is Early Years Pupil Premium?

 It is well documented that high quality early education can influence how well a child does at both primary and secondary school so we do want to make the most of this additional funding.
 Children who receive good-quality early years education go on to earn around £27,000 more during their career compared to those who don’t, and are also likely to do better at school - the equivalent of 7 GCSE grades at grade B compared to grade C.

-Our headteacher Stephanie is responsible for Early Years Pupil Premium and our assistant head Ruth, has the overview for the implementation of the interventions and along with Isi, our governor responsible for EYPP, no stone is left unturned and our commitment to diminishing the differnce between our disadvantaged children and their peers is strong.
-Our focus always remains on the child's needs and the staff, leaders and governors work tirelessly to ensure that through rigorous monitoring and reviewing, no time is wasted, interventions are purposeful and progress is rapid.
+Our Headteacher Peter is responsible for Early Years Pupil Premium and he also has the overview for the implementation of the interventions and along with Laura, our governor responsible for EYPP.
+Our focus always remains on the child's needs and the staff, leaders and governors work tirelessly to ensure that through rigorous monitoring and reviewing, interventions and strategies are purposeful and progress is rapid.

 The impact of Early Years Pupil Premium is measured through: